IMProject/IMUtility/README.md

 - run `make cppcheck`
 - run `make misra`

-After PR is opened, ECLAIR will check your code and Bot will report if any MISRA violation exists in the code.
-After all violations are fixed, we will review your code, and after that code can be merged into the main branch.
+After PR is opened, we will review your code, and after that code can be merged into the main branch.

 #### Discord
 Join us on the Discord channel https://discord.gg/R6nZxZqDH3